Peace Officer Promise Sign On

 Like the oath officers take about upholding the Constitution and protecting the people of your community, Peace Officer Promise is a declaration by policing organizations to their communities which conveys the nobility of policing.
 It reads:

-Peace Officer Promise serves to both build public trust and confidence in the police and highlight the nobility of policing.
-It does this by acknowledging the possibility of harm which may come to communities as a result unintended consequences of some policing strategies while the police are trying to protect them.
-And it states a pledge to seek to do better.
+As a curriculum, Peace Officer Promise serves to both build public trust and confidence in the police and highlight the nobility of policing.
+It does this by training officers and the community about the possibility of harm which may occur as a result of unintended consequences of some policing strategies And it states a pledge to seek to do better.

 In this way, Peace Officer Promise is like policing’s Hippocratic Oath.
 Similar to the oath which physicians take to do no harm, this oath which acknowledges the notion of harm reduction by the police redefines, reimagines and advances policing.

-The National Event consists of agencies around the country each making their own Peace Officer Promise to their communities.
-It kicks off this Summer with the first agencies making their promises to their communities in live local events.
+The National Event consists of agencies around the country each embarking on the training and making their own Peace Officer Promise to their communities.
+It began during the Summer 2022 with the first agencies making their promises to their communities in live local events.
 The month of May was chosen for its announcement because it’s the month when we honor the Peace Officers of this country who fulfilled the promise they made to their communities, including risking and ultimately giving their lives.
 Because we honor these Peace Officers during the month of May, it seems appropriate to honor all of the officers of this country who, day in and day out, are doing their best to serve their communities in a fair and just manor.

 Suggestions for a Hippocratic Oath for policing aren’t new.
 John Jay College’s The National Network for Safe Communities has included “do no harm” in their guiding principles for years.
 And articles have been written in the past, including: Why It’s Time for A Hippocratic Oath for Policing, The Hippocratic Oath for Criminal Justice and Hippocratic Oath for Policing.
 What is different this time, is that we’ve operationalized how to actually do it.